-Nomination of Borough Representative to WATS Coordinating Committee
+Appointment of Borough Representative to WATS Coordinating Committee

 Scott Williams presented the Lycoming County Borough Representative item.
-Scott reminded the Technical Committee that the Lycoming-Sullivan County Boroughs Association dissolved and this created an opening on the Coordinating Committee.
+Scott reminded the Coordinating Committee that the Lycoming-Sullivan County Boroughs Association dissolved and this created an opening on the Coordinating Committee.
 Scott reviewed the WATS MPO Bylaws amendment and how the amendment allowed for replacing a Borough representative.

-Scott informed the Committee that since the last meeting, the MPO staff reached out to all nine (9) Lycoming County boroughs and received interest from three (3) boroughs; Jersey Shore, Montoursville, and Muncy Boroughs.
-Scott informed the Committee that Montoursville Borough suggested Borough Councilmember Robert Brown as the representative.
-Based on the quick response from Montoursville Borough, the MPO staff reached out to Jersey Shore and Muncy boroughs to ask if they would defer their request for considerations.
+Scott informed the Committee that since the last meeting the MPO staff reached out to all nine (9) Lycoming County boroughs and received interest from three (3) boroughs; Jersey Shore, Montoursville, and Muncy

+Boroughs.
+The MPO staff reached out to Jersey Shore and Muncy boroughs to ask if they would defer their request for considerations.
 Both Jersey Shore and Muncy borough agreed to defer.

-Scott informed the Committee that if approved Robert Brown would serve as the Lycoming County Borough Representative to the MPO Coordinating Committee for the remainder of 2021 and all of 2022.
+Scott informed the Committee that two-weeks ago the MPO staff presented Montoursville Borough to the MPO Technical Committee, and that the Technical Committee voted to formally nominate Montoursville Borough as the Lycoming County Borough Representative on the WATS MPO Coordinating Committee.
+Robert Brown, Montoursville Councilmember, attended and introduced himself to the Coordinating Committee.